gallizoltan/usercount/README.md

 ### Usage:

-1. Edit `config.txt` to specify the hostname of the Mastodon instance you would like to get data from.
+1. Create a file called `config.txt` to specify the hostname of the Mastodon instance you would like to post statistics.
-2. Create a file called `secrets.txt` in the folder `secrets/`, as follows:
+2. Fill out client id, client secret and access token in `config.txt` as follows:

 ```
+mastodon_hostname: mastodon.social
 uc_client_id: <your client ID>
 uc_client_secret: <your client secret>
 uc_access_token: <your access token>